Vision and Mission

 Meet Our Team

-As Executive Director Claire aims to accelerate a sustainable environment and economy that benefits all members of our community.
+As Executive Director Claire (she/her) aims to accelerate a sustainable environment and economy that benefits all members of our community.
 Claire is passionate about innovation, collaboration, and social impact.
 Prior to joining Sustain Dane, she worked as the Community Services Manager for the City of Madison Parks Division.
 In that role, she facilitated partnerships with public and private organizations, managed community facilities, and implemented the Connecting Children to Nature Initiative.
 Claire also worked on local community and economic development in Washington, DC for 10 years.
 She holds a bachelor’s degree from Cornell University and a master’s degree from Oxford University.
 She grew up in Madison, WI.
 Reach out to Claire about strategic partnerships, your thoughts on sustainability opportunities and challenges, and any other questions related to Sustain Dane overall

-Lorenza develops and manages programs at Sustain Dane including our Accelerate Sustainability workshops, one-on-one assistance, and tracking of our partner’s sustainable impacts.
+Lorenza (she/her) develops and manages programs at Sustain Dane including our Accelerate Sustainability workshops, one-on-one assistance, and tracking of our partner’s sustainable impacts.
 She believes taking sustainable actions large and small can create a more secure, fair, and prosperous future for our community and beyond.
 Lorenza was a dedicated volunteer with Sustain Dane for years before accepting this position.
 She holds a degree from the University of Wisconsin-Madison in Operations and Sustainability.
 Prior to her work with Sustain Dane she ran WSUM 91.7 FM Madison’s student radio station.
 Reach out to Lorenza for more information on engaging with sustainability at your organization.

-As the Development & Partnerships Manager at Sustain Dane, Lucia leads membership outreach and engagement, grants, community partnerships, and program sponsorship.
+As the Development & Partnerships Manager at Sustain Dane, Lucia (she/her) leads membership outreach and engagement, grants, community partnerships, and program sponsorship.
 Previously, Lucia worked with REAP Food Group to promote a more equitable and interconnected local food system in South Central Wisconsin.
 Before that, she worked as a project manager for Epic Systems.
 Lucia holds a bachelor’s degree in Geography from Macalester College, and she is passionate about analyzing and engaging with the layered systems and actors that play into urban sustainability.
 Reach out to Lucia with questions related to membership, donations, or sponsorships.